-You'll receive a notice from me closer to the festival indicating the amount of alcohol you're allowed to pour per the Special Occasion License.
+You'll receive a notice closer to the festival indicating the amount of alcohol you're allowed to pour per the Special Event Permit.

 DISMANTLING AND REMOVAL OF MATERIALS

-- You will be charged if you fail to return supplies provided by BC Distilled (e.g. water jug, spit bucket).
+You will be charged if you fail to return or damage supplies provided by BC Distilled (e.g. water jug, spit bucket).

 SALES OF SPIRITS THROUGH OUR RETAILER

-- If you fail to collect unsold product at the end of the evening, we'll do our best to get it back to you, but the onus will be on you.
-We welcome thank-you donations of your product in return for collecting them for you.
+If you fail to collect unsold product at the end of the evening, we'll do our best to get it back to you, but the onus will be on you.
+By agreeing to these terms these products become the property of BC Distilled Media, Ltd.

-Exhibitors must forward to BC Distilled proof of insurance with at least $2 million Commercial General Liability, including liquor liability, product liability and contractual liability coverages, naming BC Distilled Media Inc. 406-1050 Broughton Street, Vancouver, BC V6G 2A6 as an Additional Insured.
+Exhibitors must forward to BC Distilled proof of insurance with at least $2 million Commercial General Liability, including liquor liability, product liability and contractual liability coverages, naming BC Distilled Media, Ltd. 406-1050 Broughton Street, Vancouver, BC V6G 2A6 as an Additional Insured.